 The goal of this project was to develop a real-time AU/VST plugin to provide additional feedback to the audio engineer about the phase coherence in regards to the kick and snare for their overhead microphone placements.
 To do so, the a plugin was developed using the C++ JUCE framework and a specific implementation of the Generalized Cross Correlation with Phase Transform (GCC-PHAT).
 The plugin can be run on stereo channel in a DAW containing the left and right overhead input signals.
 Then the snare and kick drums can be struck, and instantly feedback will be returned on the display showing the sample delay, path length difference, latency, and which of the two channels was delayed in relation to the other.

-Check out the GitHub to check out the code for the project and build the plugin for use in your DAW.
+Check out the GitHub to check out the code for the JUCE project.

 Latest working builds of the real-time phase analysis plugin.